 Nigel Mack has been living in Chicago, IL since 2003 and performing in the ‘the home of the blues’, since 1992.
 Over the years ‘Nigel Mack & the Blues Attack’ have logged over a million miles across North America and Europe and they have headlined top blues venues throughout.
 They have appeared at the world famous ‘Chicago Blues Festival’ six times and toured virtually every one of the United States and most of Canada.
 Mack’s dynamic stage show is a favorite at clubs and festivals everywhere.

-Nigel grew up listening to the music of the ‘60’s, Bebop jazz and Big Bands emanating from his Dad’s stereo.
-His hometown’s location and university guaranteed that everybody touring western Canada played there.
+Nigel grew up in Saskatoon, Canada, listening to the music of the ‘60’s, Bebop jazz and Big Bands emanating from his Dad’s stereo.
+Saskatoon’s university and location guaranteed that everybody touring western Canada played there.
 The types of artists were varied and eclectic: Muddy Waters, Count Basie, Duke Ellington and Stevie Ray Vaughan, just to name a few.

 The ‘blues explosion’ in the mid-eighties led to a weekly gig at ‘Buds on Broadway’, which featured touring blues artists from all over.
 As Saturday jam session host, Nigel met and performed with blues legends such as Eddy Shaw, Phil Guy, Amos Garrett, Brent Parkin and Big Dave Maclean.
 Blues legends that Nigel had only heard on records, he was suddenly hanging out and jamming with.

-In the spring of 1988 Nigel and his band relocated to Vancouver.
-With a large population, a busy nightlife and a temperate climate, Vancouver was a great place to be.
+In the spring of 1988 Nigel and his band relocated to Vancouver, BC.
+With a bustling music scene, a large population and a temperate climate, Vancouver was a great place to be.
 From this west coast base Mack built a strong local following and toured around western Canada.

-In 1992, Nigel received a phone call from Chicago blues band leader Eddie Lusk inviting him to perform during the Chicago Blues Festival with ‘The Professor’s Blues Revue’.
+In 1992, Nigel received a call from Chicago blues band leader Eddie Lusk inviting him to perform during the Chicago Blues Festival with ‘The Professor’s Blues Revue’.
 Nigel seized the opportunity and began touring the US with a vengeance, racking up seventeen American/Canadian coast to coast tours over the next ten years.